kmolski/acme-bot/README.md

 User documentation
 ------------------

-For a quick rundown on the extended syntax, read the [syntax overview](docs/shell_syntax.md).
+For a short description of the extended syntax, read the [syntax overview](docs/shell_syntax.md).

 A full list of commands is available [here](docs/commands.md) or through the `!help` command.